rbt-lang/rbt-proto/doc/introduction.rst

         \operatorname{name}: \mathit{dept}_1 \mapsto \texttt{"WATER MGMNT"}

-    To relay an employee to their department, we apply the :math:`\operatorname{department}:\operatorname{Empl}\to\operatorname{Dept}`
+    To relate an employee to their department, we apply the :math:`\operatorname{department}:\operatorname{Empl}\to\operatorname{Dept}`
     function: